Michałowo: History

+As of 1860, there were four cloth factories in Michałowo, employing 650 workers, including 150 foreigners.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Michałowo was occupied by the Soviet Union until 1941 and then by Germany until 1944.

+From 1975 to 1998 it was part of Białystok Voivodeship.

 Michałowo received its town rights on 1 January 2009.

 In November 2021, several NGOs came to Michałowo to provide humanitarian aid to migrants brought to the Belarusian border east of the town.